PCT Class of 2016 Survey: The Gear Guide

 Here we’ll take a closer look at the MOST COMMONLY USED GEAR from this year’s PCT class.

-Remember, this is the most commonly used gear – simply because something was the most used does not necessarily translate to it automatically being the “best” (or even good).
+Remember, this is the most commonly used gear—simply because something was the most used does not necessarily mean it is automatically the “best” (or even good).

-NOTE: All the gear in the charts below is listed in order of most common (at the top) to less common (at the bottom).
+NOTE: The gear in the charts below is listed in order from most common (at the top) to less common (at the bottom).

 MOST POPULAR BACKPACK | ULA Circuit